1monalisa1/01-FinTech-Case-Study/README.md

 * *Who Klarna Is*
 	* Klarna provides a seamless client checkout experience by linking merchants, payment solutions, and their consumers through an app that focuses on ease of use, aesthetics, and smooth shipping / returns.
-	* They are a fully licensed bank in Europe,  and operate differently in the US.
 	* *Klarna Holding AB*, a Swedish public limited liability company,  has subsidiaries operating in 17 countries (Klarna).
+	* They are a fully licensed bank in Europe,  and operate differently in the US, Canada and Australia.

 * *Who Klarna Is Not*
 	* A retail merchant